enif77/DockerPlayground/docs/portainer.md

   portainer/portainer-ce
 ```

-Add in VirtualBox setting port mapping for port 9000, so you can access Portainer from your host machine.
+Add in Virtual Box settings port mapping for port 9000, so you can access Portainer from your host machine.
 You can access Portainer UI by opening URL:

 ```
 http://localhost:9000/